 Tax is a specialist subject.
 Qfinr recommends that you approach a tax specialist for all taxes due.
 Qfinr will help the process by uploading transactions posted on the platform in an excel format in a subsequent release of the software.

 Please write to us at email@example.com and we will look at it.
 We take each suggestion seriously.
 We put all suggestions into a long list and choose the ones that are important to our users or have been suggested by more than one person into a shortlist for further work.
-These recommendations are usually executed in the forthcoming upgrades of the Qfinr platform.
+Your suggestions are usually executed in the forthcoming upgrades of the Qfinr platform.

 The choice of platforms is a personal choice.
 There is no difference in the tools and analytics that an App user or a Desktop user uses.
 There is one key difference though in the Create Portfolio module.
 The desktop version has multiple modes of creating portfolios from broker, custodian or bank statements.
 Please explore the desktop version to see the full power of the Create Portfolio module.

 We recommend that Qfinr be used daily.
 First, please permit the receipt of notifications.
 The Qfinr notifications are only sent for important and large sized movements; so you will not be disturbed by the minutiae of daily changes in your assets.
 Second, please put in the details of your trading activities so that your portfolios are up to date at all times.
-Finally, definitely look at the portfolio and redo your risk profile after every large movement in the market.
+Finally, definitely look at the Qfinr portal after every large market move and reassess your risk profile at appropriate times or as advised by your advisors.